 I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Learn how to play tetherball with this guide for beginners, explaining the rules, the setup, and the scoring system of this outdoor game.
+Learn how to play tetherball with this guide for beginners, explaining the rules, the setup, and the scoring system of this fun outdoor game.

 Tetherball is a fun and easy-to-play game that requires only a few pieces of equipment and very little space.
 The basic principle of the game is to strike a ball on a string around a pole.